 Once you know about all of the above, consider that a good website has many little pieces which must work together on both the front and backend on both desktop and mobile.
 Every element should be refined and purposeful to present a cohesive, "simple," and obvious experience for your website visitors.
 A good-looking, simple-to-navigate website takes the most expertise and time to create.
 Because good design and engineering is not when there is nothing left to add but when there is nothing left to take away.

 Now, consider how many specifically-skilled professionals will be working on your new marketing space (i.e. your new website), the value of that space to you, and how long the process will take.

-So, what is a fair rate for a website build in 2021?
+So, what is a fair rate for a business to invest in a new business website build in 2022?

 You are going to get what you pay for.